conan-io/conan-center-index/docs/reviewing.md

 the order above resembles the execution order of methods on CI. therefore, for instance, `build` is always executed before `package` method, so `build` should appear before the
 `package` in `conanfile.py`.

+## License Identifiers

+The manadatory license attribute of each recipe must **only** of SPDX short Identifiers

 ## Test Package

 ### Minimalistic Source Code